 We continue to play games on the legendary i5 2500K CPU.
 This 8-year old beast it still going strong.

 - On a low budget – 4th to 6th Gen Core i5 or Ryzen 1st Gen

 - On a higher budget – 6th to 8th Gen Core i5/i7 or Ryzen 2nd Gen

 We also have a refurbished gaming desktop review where you can see some model suggestions.

 2. The RAM

-For people focused on gaming or professional use, higher quantities of RAM are better.
+For people focused on gaming or professional use, RAM should be 16GB and above.

-For comfortable everyday home use – email, watching videos, web browsing – you need between 6 and 8GB of RAM.
+For everyday home use you should have around 8GB of RAM.

-The next screen shows memory usage of Windows 10 desktop computer running 20 Chrome tabs, Adobe Photoshop, and MS Office Excel.
+The print screen below shows memory usage on a Windows 10 desktop computer running 20 Chrome tabs, Adobe Photoshop, and MS Office Excel.